Tuber melanosporum: Reproduction

 Boars and the larvae of the truffle fly (Suillia tuberiperda), which eat the fruiting bodies, aid in the distribution of the species by excreting the indigestible spores.
 Their excrement likely also serves to fertilize the spores.
 Black truffles are sometimes found together with winter truffles, which aid the growth of black truffles in wet soils.

-Until 2010, all truffle species were thought to be homothallic, that is, capable of sexual reproduction from a single organism.
-Subsequent research indicated that black truffles are heterothallic; that is, sexual reproduction requires contact between the mycelia of different mating types.
-If mycelia of different mating types surround a tree, eventually, one type becomes predominant.
-This is relevant for the operation of truffle plantations: To improve production, planters must ensure that neighboring trees harbor mycelia of different mating types, such as by inoculating new saplings with a mycelium of a particular type.

-Habitat and cultivation
+Distribution and habitat

 The natural habitat of the black truffle includes various regions in Spain, France, Italy, and Croatia.
 These are presumably the areas where the host plants found refuge during the last Ice Age.
 In these areas, the search for black truffles and their cultivation is a tradition going back more than 200 years.
 Truffles are still collected manually in a traditional way in large areas of natural forests.
 For example, the county of Alto Maestrazgo (province of Castellón, Spain) has an ideal ground with suitable conditions for cultivating truffles.
 Albocàsser, Atzaneta, Culla, and Morella are just some of the villages in this region where one can find black truffles in large amounts.

+Climate change has increasingly affected this form of recollection, and since 2010, a significant drop in productivity has occurred in naturally producing forests.

+Cultivation

+To improve production, planters must ensure that neighboring trees harbor mycelia of different mating types, such as by inoculating new saplings with a mycelium of a particular type.

-Nevertheless, climate change has increasingly affected this form of recollection, and since 2010, a significant drop in productivity has occurred in naturally producing forests.
-In exchange, cultivated areas are increasingly popular, and in central Spain, several thousands of hectares are dedicated to truffle cultivation (the Mecca of the black truffle being in Sarrión, Teruel province in the Aragon region).
+Cultivated areas are increasingly popular, and in central Spain, several thousands of hectares are dedicated to truffle cultivation (the Mecca of the black truffle being in Sarrión, Teruel province in the Aragon region).
 Some experiments have also been conducted in burnt areas, with promising results, as legally, no need to ask for a land-use change exists when planting truffles, as it can be considered (EU-28) as forest land.

 Black truffles are now also cultivated in Australia, New Zealand, Chile, North America, Argentina, South Africa, and Wales.
 Cultivation involves the planting of, for example, hazel trees whose roots are inoculated with truffle mycelium.
-The first fruiting bodies can be harvested about 4-10 years after planting the trees.
+The first fruiting bodies can be harvested about 4–10 years after planting the trees.